Back to Living Real Change

 • Triglycerides indicate the amount of fat in your blood.
 Triglycerides increase your risk of blockages in the arteries around the heart.
 Ideally, triglyceride levels should be below 150.

-• Total cholesterol is comprised of your LDL, HDL and 20 percent of your triglycerides.
+• Total cholesterol comprises your LDL, HDL and 20 percent of your triglycerides.
 A total cholesterol of 300, for example, means at least one of the above numbers is elevated.
 Your physician can provide a breakdown of how total cholesterol stacks up.

-“The good news about high cholesterol is that there are a lot of options to get you to your goal,” says Dr. Linton. “[These include] dietary and lifestyle modifications, or a number of different medications.”
+“The good news about high cholesterol is that there are a lot of options to get you to your goal,” Dr. Linton says. “[These include] dietary and lifestyle modifications or a number of different medications.”

 One in three women will die from heart disease.
 Talk to the women you love about Piedmont’s $100 heart screening.
 Click here to learn more.